The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

 2) religious-territorial (Vatican - 1929, Order of Malta - 1889).
 Currently, the subject of international law is only one religious-territorial state-like entity - the Vatican.

 The international legal personality of the Vatican was officially confirmed by the Lateran Treaty of 1929.
 However, long before its conclusion, the institution of the papacy received international recognition.
-Currently, the Holy See has established diplomatic relations with 178 sovereign states and other subjects of international law - the European Union and the Order of Malta.
-It should be noted that the entire volume of international legal personality granted to the Vatican is exercised by the Holy See: it participates in international organizations, concludes international treaties, and establishes diplomatic relations.
+Currently, the Holy See has established diplomatic relations with 178 sovereign states and other subjects of international law – European Union and the Order of Malta.
+It should be noted that the entire scope of international legal personality granted to the Vatican is exercised by the Holy See: it participates in international organizations, concludes international treaties, establishes diplomatic relations.
 The Vatican itself is only the territory of the Holy See.

 From the history

-permanent population;
+resident population;

-a certain territory;
+certain territory;

 government;